Robotic Process Automation [RPA], Test Automation – Myths and Facts

 Myths of Robotic Process Automation

-Myth One – RPA is similar to Test Automation
+Myth 1 – RPA is similar to Test Automation

-Conceptually, the two processes are similar as they both involve “automation,” and offer same advantages of reducing manual intervention and delivering quality.
-However, the System Under Automation [SUA] may differ concerning concept adopted.
-Let’s pick an example.
+Overall, these two processes are similar as they both involve automation and offer the same advantages of reducing manual intervention and delivering quality.
+However, the System Under Automation (SUA) may differ depending on the adopted concept.